Seed of Promise

 When we are impatient with ourselves because we have not reached a certain point or totally overcome a certain sin in six days or six weeks or even six years, we need to take comfort in the fact that God is patient with us, "not willing that any should perish but that all should come to repentance." – II Peter 3:9

 God does not want any to be lost.
-He wants us to repent not to accomplish perfection.
+He wants us to repent, not to accomplish perfection (which is not possible).
 There is a difference.

 2. God's plan will win